-Hypoglycemia is a condition that comes from low blood sugar or glucose.
+Hypoglycemia is a condition that comes from low blood sugar or low glucose levels.
 Behavioral outbursts, anxiety, and lack of ability to think clearly can be the result of the brain being starved of its energy supply.

 When it has been too long since our last meal or snack, our blood sugar drops and our brain cannot function properly.
 If we eat too many sugars and refined carbohydrates, our body responds by releasing large amounts of the hormone insulin to counteract the effects of all of the sugar.
-This is especially hard on the liver and can cause it to become congested, creating further physical and behavioral problems.
+This is especially hard on the liver and can cause it to become congested.
+The liver is our main organ of detoxification.
+Children with autism already have issues with this which can create further physical and behavioral problems.

 Hypoglycemia or low blood sugar can trigger many unhealthy reactions in our bodies.
 Excess insulin secretion can contribute to many severe disorders including allergies, asthma, alcoholism, cancer, heart disease, chronic fatigue, depression, diabetes, Alzheimer’s and more.
 Parasites and leaky gut can contribute to hypoglycemia or low blood sugar.
 This is just one more reason to eradicate any parasites and heal the gut.

 Hypoglycemia causes stress on the body, which reacts by triggering the adrenal gland to release the stress hormone cortisol.
 As cortisol levels rise, stress is registered in the brain.
 Insomnia can be associated with this at night, as your body begins to have more trouble going longer periods of time without food to keep the blood sugar balanced.